bokulich-lab/q2-fondue/tutorial/tutorial_draft.md

 ## What now?
 ### Check out the metadata
-While the metadata files we usually use in QIIME 2 commonly are in the TSV format, the semantic type `SRAMetadata` q2-fondue is creating can be used in the same way.
+While the metadata files we use in QIIME 2 commonly are in the TSV format, the semantic type `SRAMetadata` that q2-fondue is creating can be used in the same way.

-Let's have a look at the metadata by tabulating it and looking at the .qzv file.
+Let's have a look at the metadata by tabulating it and visualize the .qzv file.
 ```shell
 qiime metadata tabulate \
       --m-input-file metadata.qza \